top of page

 America: $5000

 The overall expenses are almost the same.
-There's less an hundred dollar difference.
+There's less than a hundred dollar difference.
 However, when you take a look at the amount of money a person has coming in every month, it paints a different picture.
-A Japanese salary is less than half of an American salary and yet the expenses are generally similar.
+A Japanese salary is less than half of an American salary, and yet the expenses are generally similar.
+One of the greatest complains from workers in Japan is wages haven't seen an increase in almost thirty years.
+Yet the cost of goods has been on the incline.

-Which is why the culture in Japan is incredibly focused on saving money.
+Which is why the culture in Japan is incredibly focused on mottainai (もったいない: using everything to its potential) to save money.
 They dry their clothes using the literal sun.
-They frown upon dishwasher because of the water and electric use.
+They frown upon dishwashers because of the water and electric use.
 They conserve water by turning off the tap and sharing baths.
-Culture plays a huge factor and if an America were to move to Japan and continue their American lifestyle they might soon realize they're spending more money than they save.
+Culture plays a huge factor, and if an American were to move to Japan and continue their American lifestyle, they might soon realize they're spending more money than they save.

 Transportation is a big part of our lives.
-I'll try to find some time to dig deeper into and collect data to compare everything.
-Since we use transportation daily, I need to consider work factors, etc.
+I'll try to find some time to dig deeper into, and collect data to compare everything.
+Since we use transportation daily, I need to consider work factors, location, and availability.

 Sources: